-→ 4.
+→ 6.
 Plugfest

 The OPC Foundation is offering a free, permanent Plugfest for their members to enable faster adaption of OPC UA PubSub over MQTT and to ensure interoperability of products developed by OPC Foundation members with built-in OPC UA support.
-In addition, the UA Cloud Dashboard, a vendor-neutral, open-source cloud dashboard acting as an OPC UA PubSub subscriber has already been successfully leveraged by Beckhoff, Kalycito, KUKA, Matrikon, Mettler Toledo, Microsoft, OPC Labs, Pilz, Prosys OPC, Phoenix Contact, Siemens, Softing, Systerel, TRUMPF, Unified Automation, VDW and WAGO.
-The UA Cloud Dashboard can be downloaded from github. com/barnstee/UA-CloudDashboard.
+The UA Cloud Dashboard, a simple example implementation of an OPC UA PubSub subscriber, is available open-source to get a first feeling for the usage in cloud applications.
+The UA Cloud Dashboard can be downloaded from github.com/barnstee/UA-CloudDashboard.

-→ 5.
+→ 7.
 UA Industrial IoT Starter Kit